gmrandazzo/libscientific/docs/Source/_build/html/_sources/GettingStartedInPython.rst.txt

 Matrix operations
 =================

-Matrix is an user defined data type which contains informations in regards to
+Matrix is a user-defined data type that contains information in regards to
 - the number of rows
 - the number of columns
-- the 2D data array which define the matrix
+- the 2D data array which defines the matrix

-The data array in python use the same implementation of the c language version.
+The data array in python uses the c language implementation.
-However memory allocation/destruction are carried out directly from the python class.
+However, memory allocation/destruction is carried out directly from the python class.
-Hence there is no need to manually free up the memory.
+Hence there is no need to free up the memory manually.

 Create a matrix in python
 --------------------------

-In this example we show how to create a matrix from a list of list (or numpy array) and we show how to modify its content and convert it again to a list of list.
+In this example, we show how to create a matrix from a list of lists (or numpy array), modify its content and convert it again to a list of lists.

 .. literalinclude:: python_code_examples/mxexample1.py
    :language: python